cccdeno/rlab/README.md

-# num -- A Package like numpy for Deno
+# math6 -- A Deno Package for Math

 ## example